Shrinkage through multiple identifiability: Maximum marginal likelihood

-so ignoring the cross-covariances causes the moment equation to identify a different population quantity rather than $\tau^2$ itself.
-The resulting $\hat\tau^2$ should therefore be interpreted as a working nuisance parameter, not as a consistent estimate of the structural heterogeneity variance.
-As shown in the next section, this misspecification does not invalidate consistency of the empirical Bayes point estimator for $\psi^*$.}
+Thus, ignoring the cross covariances makes the moment equation (\ref{eq:tau2_mmle_implicit}) identify a different population quantity rather than $\tau^2$ itself.
+The resulting $\widehat\tau^2$ is therefore a working nuisance parameter, not a consistent estimate of the structural heterogeneity variance.
+However, as Section~\ref{sec:consistency} will show, this does not invalidate consistency of the EB point estimator for $\psi^*$.
+This working-plug-in status is the canonical concern of the empirical Bayes critique tradition \citep{polson2026oldlook}; we defuse it through Proposition~\ref{prop:sandwich} and Theorem~\ref{thm:conformal} below by design rather than by hyperprior elicitation.}

-{The estimator $\hat\psi_{\mathrm{EB}}$ is a precision-weighted pooling of randomized and observational evidence.
-Conceptually it fits within the empirical Bayes $g$-modeling framework of \citet{Efron2014}: a parametric model is placed on the prior $g(\psi_j)$, the marginal law is $f(\hat\psi_j)=\int \phi(\hat\psi_j;\psi_j,v_j)\,\mathrm{d}g(\psi_j)$ under working independence, and the hyperparameters $(\psi^*,\tau^2)$ are estimated by maximizing the resulting marginal likelihood and plugged back into the posterior mean.
-A conceptual caveat is that pure $g$-modeling presumes conditional independence of the $\hat\psi_j$ given $\psi_j$, whereas here all $\hat\psi_j$ are computed from the same sample and their true joint law has non-diagonal covariance.
-The object we maximize is therefore the marginal likelihood of a working-independent $g$-model; the consistency argument of Section~\ref{sec:consistency} and the sandwich variance of Section~\ref{sec:frequentist} absorb the resulting misspecification.}